Life in the wild doesn’t have to be so hard for birds of prey.

 Amelia – Female Red-tailed Hawk

-Amelia is a Red-tailed Hawk that’s been with Christine’s Critters two years.
+Amelia is a Red-tailed Hawk that’s been with Christine’s Critters three years.

 She’s a beautiful hawk, but she’s blind in one eye and deaf.